ElisaCastelli/HitSongPrediction/README.md

 <img width="860" alt="my_model" src="https://github.com/ElisaCastelli/HitSongPrediction/assets/61751277/6c580c05-53c3-4dca-9c05-f5811b0a387b">

+### Repository Structure

+* datasets: it contains .csv / .parquet files with english songs and multilingual songs.
+* models: it contains the models used for this project.
+    * podcast_discriminator contains a .ipynb notebook used to implement a model for distinguishing audio that contains podcasts and podcasts that conatins music
+    * genre_classificator
+    * hsp_model

 ### Train

-Starting from the [main.py](main.py) file the training can be started passing three parameters:
+Starting from the [train.py](train.py) file the training can be started passing three parameters:
 * Problem to solve: classification (c) or regression (r)
 * Language to consider: english (en) or multilingual (mul)
 * Number of popularity classes to be considered in case of classification

+To start the training process:

+* Install the requirements.txt in your virtual environment
+* Check the connection to the servers to be able to have access to the audio files stored there and to the checkpoint of the pre-trained model
+* Change the NeptuneLogger parameters to be able to see logs
+* Launch from the main folder *python train.py --help* and follow the instructions